Dysphagia: How I Manage my Swallowing Difficulty

 *Tip your chin downward when swallowing.
 This position creates the most direct pathway for food to follow and will reduce choking.

 *Use a straw for drinking liquids.
+There are now many reusable straws available.
 Take a sip of water after each bite to help push the food down.

 *Avoid stringy, dry, tough, or other difficult to chew foods.

 *Cut your food into very tiny pieces to make chewing easier.